summer/mojang/docs/examples.md

 client = Client("YOUR_MICROSOFT_EMAIL", "YOUR_PASSWORD")
 ```

-A `LoginFailure` exception can occur due to an incorrect email or password.

 Always make sure that you are using your Microsoft credentials to login.
 The Mojang account must already be migrated to Microsoft, as the `Mojang` package does not support migration features.

+If your login credentials are incorrect, a `LoginFailure` exception will occur.

 ### **Logging in with a Bearer token**